youliangtan/MySandBox/README.md

 # My Sand Box
-This is just a graveyard of random codes.
+This is just a graveyard for random codes.
 Nah... juz feel sad of deleting these, so a backup here might be a good idea. =)

 ### 1) Vehicle Count
 - Using OpenCV background subtraction method to do simple vehicle count via a video footage